jmcabo/iphoneMatic/README.md

 Takes an iphone backup and creates a directory of all the images but using hardlinks so no extra space occupied.
 Also uses the IMG_DATE_TIME format.
 Created: 2026-02-11

+It also extracts:

+    * Images and videos
+    * Whatsapp Images and videos
+    * Whatsapp Chats in HTML and txt with embedded images, stickers, videos and thumbnails.
+    * Contacts as .VCF
+    * Notes as individual .TXTs

 The backup can be created with iTunes or the Apple Devices application.

 The Apple Devices application is available for free in the Microsoft Store for Windows.